gabrielcerioni/nw_harbor_watcher/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The main goal of this project is to mantain a trustful source of Python GraphQL queries, to help Harness Customers.
+The main goal of this project is to mantain a trustful source of a Harbor Repo Tags Watcher.

 <!-- GETTING STARTED -->